Assistant Professor in Residence of Jazz Studies

 In addition to being a free-lance musician, John performs with his own quartet, and leads his own sixteen piece jazz orchestra that he composes and arranges all of the music for.
 John’s music has been performed and recorded by his quartet and jazz orchestra, the Sonny Costanzo Big Band, the John Allmark Jazz Orchestra, the Army Blues Band (Washington D.C.), the New England Jazz Ensemble, the Tommy Dorsey Orchestra, DIVA, and many high school, college, and professional jazz ensembles throughout the United States.
 His big band charts are currently published by Walrus Music Publishing/Otter Distributors, and Barnhouse/Smart Chart Music Publications.

-John has taught at New York University, Albertus Magnus College, the University of Bridgeport, the New York State Summer School for the Arts, Bridgeport Central High School, New Canaan High School, Hall High School, and the University of Connecticut.
-Currently, he is the Director of Bands and K-12 Music Supervisor for the Canton Public Schools, an adjunct jazz faculty member at the Jackie McLean Institute of Jazz at the Hartt School of Music, and the founder and music director of the Young Artists Summer Jazz Workshop.
+John has taught at New York University, Albertus Magnus College, the University of Bridgeport, the New York State Summer School for the Arts, Bridgeport Central High School, New Canaan High School, Hall High School, the Jackie McLean Institute of Jazz at the Hartt School of Music, and for the Canton Public Schools.
+Currently, he is an Assistant Professor in Residence of Jazz Studies at the University of Connecticut, and the founder and music director of the Young Artists Summer Jazz Workshop.
 In December 2002, John was named by SBO Magazine as one of 50 directors in the United States that “make a difference,” and in March 2004, John was chosen by the Connecticut Music Educators Association (CMEA) as the Secondary School Teacher of the Year.
 In 2010, he was honored by Starthmore’s Who’s Who as an individual who has demonstrated leadership and achievement in his profession.
-John was chosen as the 2013-14 West Hartford Public Schools Teacher of the Year, and he is a two-time Music Educator GRAMMY Award nominee (2014 &2018).
+John was chosen as the 2013-14 West Hartford Public Schools Teacher of the Year, and he is a two-time Music Educator GRAMMY nominee.
 He was honored by the University of Bridgeport as a 2014 Distinguished Alumni.
 John was named and honored as the 2014 Connecticut Teacher of the Year!

 For more information about John, visit www.mastymusic.com.